jthegedus/firebase-gcp-examples/functions-nextjs/readme.md

 With the [release of Next.js 9.3+](https://nextjs.org/blog/next-9-3) new APIs allow for a variety of different page types depending on use case and combination.

 - static pages
+- SSG pages
+- SSG (Static Site Generation) `fallback:false` pages
+- iSSG (Static Site Generation) `fallback:true` pages
 - SSR (Server-Side Rendered) pages
-- SSG (Static Site Generation) pages
-- SSG (Static Site Generation) pages (with fallback)

 The Hosting requirements for these are as follows:

+- SSG: completely static
 - SSG `fallback:false`: completely static
-- SSG `fallback:true`: requires backend compute
+- iSSG `fallback:true`: requires backend compute
-- iSSG: requires backend compute (yet to be released)
 - SSR: requires backend compute

 ### Static Pages

 - `/pages/index.js`: A homepage which performs a client-side query to an API for some data.
 - `/pages/about.js`: About page.
+- `/pages/blog/not-a-post.js`: A page under `blog/` to show the mix of static files with dynamic routes.

 ### SSR Pages